brentstone/AnalysisTreeMaker/README.md

   * EgammaAnalysis/ElectronTools: now to add the scale and smearing for 2018 (eventually this will not be necessary in later releases but is harmless to do regardless)
 * JetToolbox: https://twiki.cern.ch/twiki/bin/viewauth/CMS/JetToolbox
 * TensorFlow: For deep Hbb tagging (https://twiki.cern.ch/twiki/bin/view/CMS/Hbbtagging)
 * PysicsTools/NanoAOD: For ttH MVA
+* 28098 merge-topic: new global tags have pt dependent JER corrections....need this for a fix (https://github.com/cms-sw/cmssw/pull/28098)